destinyfsetzer/interview_questions/Questions.md

 * What's the difference between a function expression and function declaration
 * What is the event loop
 * What are promises?
+* Explain Async, show me how you would use it to have to functions run at the same time?
 * When would you consider using JavaScript prototypes?

+## React
+* Explain the virtual DOM and how does it work?
+* Explain Class Based Components vs Functional Components?

 ### Node Related
 * What is REST